Belgium law is a part of the civil law tradition of continental European legal systems.

 Under the legislation of Belgium, the following types of commercial entities may be established in Belgium to carry on business:

-The most common form of business vehicles for foreign companies in Belgium wishing to carry on business is private limited liability company - SPRL/BVBA).
+The most common form of business vehicles for foreign companies in Belgium wishing to carry on business is Private limited liability company - SPRL / BVBA).
 The most important features of BVBA are liability of shareholders according to their capital contributions and limited transfer of shares.

-Thanks to access to notarial system www.e-notariat.be, notaries are able to register articles of incorporation electronically with the Central Enterprise Databank (BCE/KBO), the commercial court and the Belgian Official Gazette (Moniteur belge/Belgisch Staatsblad) in a single operation.
+Thanks to access to notarial system www.e-notariat.be, notaries are able to register articles of incorporation electronically with the Central Enterprise Databank (BCE / KBO), the commercial court and the Belgian Official Gazette (Moniteur belge / Belgisch Staatsblad) in a single operation.

 The name of an associate, the corporate purpose or any other name can be chosen as a company name.
-It should also contain a legal name either in full – société privée à responsabilité limitée/besloten vennootschap met beperkte aansprakelijkheid, or in shortened form SPRL/BVBA.
+It should also contain a legal name either in full – société privée à responsabilité limitée/besloten vennootschap met beperkte aansprakelijkheid, or in shortened form SPRL / BVBA.

 In order to avoid confusion or unfair competition (so that one company is not mistaken for another), you must ensure that you choose a name which is not already used by another company or which would resemble another company’s name.
 Similarly, it is also important to verify that the name is not a registered trademark or is not already the name of an organization or association.